 - 1. Any supplier that has been awarded a contract of over €1M during the year. - 2.
-In accordance with Iberdrola Group's Governance and Sustainability System.
-Code of Conduct for Suppliers, and Sustainable Development Policy.
+In accordance with Iberdrola Group's Governance and Sustainability System, Code of Conduct for Suppliers, and Sustainable Development Policy.

-A document and/or certified environmental management system (ISO 1400) or equivalent)

-A documented andor certified glasshouse gas calculation (ISO 14064)

-Greenhouse gas reduction measures or objectives

-Good water management measures

-Participation in social activities to support the local community where the organisation is based o Platform

-A documented andor certified glasshouse gas calculation

-Greenhouse gas reduction measures or objectives
+A document and/or certified environmental management system (ISO 14001 or equivalent) A documented andor certified glasshouse gas calculation Greenhouse gas reduction measures or objectives Good water management measures A documented and/or certified quality system (ISO 9001) or equivalent) system (ISO 14001 or equivalent) A documented and/or certified sustainability management system (ISO 26000, IQNet SR10, SGE21, NP 4469 or equivalent) A guarantee that the organisation does not participate in or benefit from any kind of child or forced labour A guarantee that recruitment is fair and provides all workers A policy to promote equality and diversity Participation in social activities to support the local community where the organisation is based A documented andor certified glasshouse gas calculation Greenhouse gas reduction measures or objectives

+Platform